SweptThrone/LJSPlugin/README.md

 #### by SweptThrone (sweptthr.one)
 #### - Version 2 -

+[!]
+Something went wrong when I was using this on my server, and it may happen if you've found this too.
+If I care more about this later, I'll try learning how to fix it. [!]

 LJS is a simple plugin for Minecraft Spigot servers designed to allow your players to to teleport back and forth to a plain survival server with ease.